sbhornjr/eau2/src/sorer/README.md

     golden row.
 Once we do, we go through each of the fields to determine its type.
 We are guaranteed that each field is valid because we already checked for this in the previous step.
 If it has quotes, it is a string.
-    If the field can be cast into a float (numbers with a '.'), then we say it is a float.
+    If the field can be cast into a double (numbers with a '.'), then we say it is a double.
 If it can be cast into an int (numbers) then it is an int, unless it is a 0 or 1, then it is a boolean.
 Otherwise it is a string.
-We add each of these as strings ("STRING", "FLOAT", etc.) into a vector called schema.
+We add each of these as strings ("STRING", "DOUBLE", etc.) into a vector called schema.
 The value in the vector at a given index corresponds to the schema of that column.